 - Students enrolled in PYP Year 3 and up to the completion of their studies in Primary Education are provided with the possibility of a comprehensive Learning Investigation at a personalized level, following parental consent.
 A referral may follow for evaluation by public bodies, as well as a proposal to join a personalized learning support programme for students with special educational needs.

-Implementation of Experiential Activities Programmes at all levels, according to the development goals of each age group.
-Specifically,
+Implementation of Experiential Activity Programmes at all levels, according to the developmental goals of each age group.
+Indicatively:

-Recognition, Appropriate Ways to Explain and Manage Basic Emotions
+Recognizing, Appropriate Ways of Expressing and Managing Basic Emotions

 (b) Collaboration with teachers